patrickfav/uber-apk-signer/README.md

        --ksDebug <keystore>     Same as --ks parameter but with a debug keystore.
 With this option the default keystore alias and passwords are used and any arguments relating to these parameter are ignored.
        --ksKeyPass <password>   The password for the key.
-If this is not provided, caller will get an user prompt to enter it.
+If this is not provided, caller will get a user prompt to enter it.
 It is possible to pass one or multiple passwords for multiple keystore configs.
 The syntax for multiple params is '<index>=<password>'.
 Must match the parameters of --ks.
        --ksPass <password>      The password for the keystore.
-If this is not provided, caller will get an user prompt to enter it.
+If this is not provided, caller will get a user prompt to enter it.
 It is possible to pass one or multiple passwords for multiple keystore configs.
 The syntax for multiple params is '<index>=<password>'.
 Must match the parameters of --ks.
     -o,--out <path>             Where the aligned/signed apks will be copied to.
 Must be a folder.
 Will